IDAES/idaes-pse/docs/explanations/components/property_package/general/generic_definition.rst

 Introduction
 ------------

 In order to create and use a property package using the IDAES Generic Property Package Framework, users must provide a definition for the material they wish to model.
-The framework supports two approaches for defining the property package, which are described below, both of which are equivalent in practice.
+The framework supports two approaches for defining the property package that are described below, both of which are equivalent in practice.

 Units of Measurement
 --------------------